Covering Ground

 Gardening Under Lights by Leslie F. Halleck Shedding some light on the latest in grow lights

-I have long wished I could find horticultural lighting that didn't cost a fortune to operate.
-For several years, I've revisited the topic of LED lights for indoor growing.
-At last, their day has arrived.
+I have long wished I could find horticultural lighting that didn't cost a fortune to operate and periodically revisit the topic of LED lights to learn what is new.
+Has their day arrived?

 Deer damage arborvitae Deer, Landscape Plants, and the Winter of 2018